qbead/qbeadWebsite/content/book/compass.md

 Here we continuously update the maximal and minimal values ever measured, and then use them to correct the current measurement result.

-We will leave it to you to mix together the tilt and compass sensors, for after all, a good compass needs a tilt sensor that lets you know if you are indeed measuring only the horizontal component of Earth's magnetic field.
+As an extension, you can combine both the tilt and magnetic sensors.
+It is useful for a compass to have a tilt sensor, you can be sure that you are only measuring the horizontal component of Earth's magnetic field.

 <a class="imagecredit" href="https://johnhegarty8.wixsite.com/johnhegarty">Header image credit: Jack Hegarty</a>